17 Best Places to Visit in California

 Written by Lisa Alexander

-California beckons visitors with sunshine, stunning landscapes, and urban sophistication.
+California beckons you to visit with its sunshine, stunning landscapes, and urban sophistication.
 A place of dreams, this alluring state has it all: a spectacular coastline, snowcapped mountains, expansive deserts, idyllic farmlands, and ancient redwood groves, along with vibrant multicultural cities.

-Tourists flock to San Francisco for sightseeing, shopping, museum hopping, and gourmet dining.
-Los Angeles dazzles visitors with quintessential Southern California scenery and Hollywood glamour.
-San Diego and Santa Barbara have perfect balmy weather and golden-sand beaches.
+You should put San Francisco at the top of your travel itinerary for sightseeing, shopping, museum hopping, and gourmet dining.
+Next, head to Los Angeles to experience the quintessential Southern California lifestyle and to soak up the Hollywood glamour.
+For balmy weather and golden-sand beaches, San Diego and Santa Barbara are the places to go.

-For nature lovers, California is a place to explore the great outdoors.
-At Yosemite National Park, visitors marvel at the majestic granite cliffs draped with voluminous waterfalls.
-In the Sierra Nevada Mountains, the alpine environment of Lake Tahoe is a paradise for hikers and skiers.
-Closer to the Pacific Ocean, the Redwood National and State Parks shelter the world's tallest trees.
+Spectacular nature sites await you in California.
+At Yosemite National Park, you will marvel over the majestic granite cliffs draped with voluminous waterfalls.
+In the Sierra Nevada Mountains, you can go hiking and skiing in an exhilarating alpine environment.
+Closer to the Pacific Ocean, the world's tallest trees at Redwood National and State Parks will leave you awestruck.

 Plan your travels to "The Golden State" with our list of the best places to visit in California.